Best of Japan - Best Tours of Japan

 JPY595,000 per person share twin/double.
 For a group of two the price

 is JPY695,000 per person.
-Shorter or longer duration is also available an
+Shorter or longer duration tours are also available.

-additional nights accommodation.
-We can make those arrangements for you
+any additional nights' accommodation as we can make those hotel bookings for you

 currency for you.